Watch The “Unmasking Jack The Ripper” Documentary FOR FREE!

 JACK THE RIPPER SUSPECTS

-This installment of Unmasking Jack the Ripper ends with Paul Begg explaining how, following the death of Mary Kelly, press interest in the case decreased.
+This instalment of Unmasking Jack the Ripper ends with Paul Begg explaining how, following the death of Mary Kelly, press interest in the case decreased.

 If, as the majority of experts agree, Mary Kelly was the last of Jack the Ripper’s victims, then we must deduce that something happened to the Whitechapel Murderer after he committed the blood-bath atrocity in Miller’s Court.